Biology meets technology.

 A new method could replace trial and error drug development.

-The post How an AI solution can design new tuberculosis drug regimens appeared first on Engineering Research News.
+The post How an AI solution can design new tuberculosis drug regimens appeared first on Michigan Engineering News.

 The nation is using inexpensive commodity equipment to block 170K domains on more than 1K privately-owned ISPs.

-The post How Russia’s online censorship could jeopardize internet freedom worldwide appeared first on Engineering Research News.
+The post How Russia’s online censorship could jeopardize internet freedom worldwide appeared first on Michigan Engineering News.

 Censored Planet could provide new insight into the flow of online information

-The post Online censorship detector aims to make the internet a freer place appeared first on Engineering Research News.
+The post Online censorship detector aims to make the internet a freer place appeared first on Michigan Engineering News.

-The post Chat tool simplifies tricky online privacy policies appeared first on Engineering Research News.
+The post Chat tool simplifies tricky online privacy policies appeared first on Michigan Engineering News.

 Room-temperature plasma beams could essentially dissolve away bacteria and viruses.